 Smoke Extract Shafts

-Air Tightness Solutions have significant experience of testing Smoke Extract Shafts and can advise on the problematic areas of air leakage early on in the construction stage to ensure that the Shafts meet stringent targets.
+Air Tightness Solutions have significant experience of Smoke Extract Shaft Testing and can advise on the problematic areas of air leakage early on in the construction stage to ensure that the shafts meet stringent targets.

 Automatic Opening Vent Riser Shafts with Mechanical Smoke Ventilation Systems (MSVS) are installed in corridors, lobbies and stairwells of commercial and domestic builds.
 Their purpose is to ventilate the common areas that may become completely smoke logged following a fire.
 Leaky wall construction of a Smoke Extract Shaft can seriously affect the performance of a Smoke Ventilation System.